-- attending workshops, webinars, visiting Farmstrong at Field Days and local Ag events - accessing resources and blogs on the Farmstrong website and via social media, - reading articles and sharing their stories via Farmstrong, on radio, TV and in Farmers Weekly and other print media.
+- attending workshops, webinars, visiting Farmstrong at Field Days and local Ag events - accessing resources, podcasts, toobox tips, and blogs on the Farmstrong website and via social media, - reading articles and sharing their stories via Farmstrong, on radio, TV and in Farmers Weekly and other print media.

-Our 2021 survey found 36% of all farmers have participated in Farmstrong over the last six years (over 24,000 farmers and farm workers.)
+Our 2024 survey found 26% of all farmers had participated in Farmstrong since it launched (over 24,000 farmers and farm workers.)

-32% of farmers/growers reported engaging in the last 12 months (over 22,000 farmers/growers and farm workers).
+23% of farmers/growers reported engaging in the last 12 months (over 21,000 farmers/growers and farm workers).

 A key insight is that those who engaged more in Farmstrong report higher levels of improvement.
-Farmers who engaged with Farmstrong through three or more channels were significantly more likely to report improvements in their wellbeing than those who had never engaged with Farmstrong.
+Farmers who engaged with Farmstrong through five or more channels were significantly more likely to report improvements in their wellbeing compared to other farmers.